Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 I don't know.

-You seemed unhappy with the cars thing, so.
+You seem not unhappy with the Cars thing.

 Oh, very good.